durrbill/OneShot-Utility-v3/README.md

  ## Using the Utility

 ### Setting Up Saves
- - To begin with a base list of saves to load from, open the program, select "Import Saves", then select the "anysaves.zip" file that was in the original .zip you downloaded.
-Your program will automatically load up a list of premade saves that cover both the Any% and NG+ routes.
+ - To begin with a base list of saves to load from, open the program, select "Import Saves", then select the "Any.Pack.by.Kazoeru.zip" file that was in the original .zip you downloaded.
+Your program will automatically load up a list of premade saves.

 ### Custom Saves